Order Line 0330 123 4123

 Wickes stock a wide range of light bulbs & tubes to suit a variety of situations and lighting needs, with each technology offering its own benefits and lighting qualities.

-When choosing between different types of bulb or tube, other important factors to consider are style, colour, intensity, quality and directionality of the light emitted, along with power consumption and ease of fitting and replacement
+When choosing between different types of bulb or tube, other important factors to consider are choosing the right type of bulb style, colour, intensity, quality and directionality of the light emitted, along with power consumption and ease of fitting and replacement

 We have hundreds of Halogen Bulbs for most lighting appliances including spotlights, flush, recess and wall lights.